Bottom Bracket Removal & Installation: Press Fit

 Use a steel hammer to strike the end of the bearing driver to push out the bearing cup.
 Watch for movement of the opposite side cup as it is unpressed.

 Repeat impacting the BBT-30.4 driver until one bearing cup is fully out.
 Remove the tool from the bike.
 Reverse the tool in the shell to now push out the other bearing.
 Slide the blue guide into to the frame shell to center the tool.
-Strike the end of the driver repeatedly with a steel hammer to remove the last bearing adaptor.
+Strike the end of the driver repeatedly with a steel hammer to remove the last bearing adapter.

 Bottom Brackets with 24mm or 22mm ID